mimikgit/edgeSDK/example/iOS Hello App/README.md

 First press the StartEdge button to start the edgeSDK service

-After about five seconds press the Login button and allow the example application to use the authorization webpage by selecting Continue on the iOS popup dialogue
+After about five seconds press the Authorize button and allow the example application to use the authorization webpage by selecting Continue on the iOS popup dialogue

 Then login using your Developer Account credentials and select Allow to exit the authorization webpage

 Tap Associate to link your developer account to this edgeSDK runtime

-Press load LoadExample button to deploy the [example microservice](https://developers.mimik360.com/docs/1.2.0/microservices/how-to-deploy-example-microservice.html) on this device
+Press load Deploy button to deploy the [example microservice](https://developers.mimik360.com/docs/1.2.0/microservices/how-to-deploy-example-microservice.html) on this device

 Once deployed you can scan for devices running edgeSDK with the example micro service deployed in two different ways: